Air filter smells bad

 How often should I change my air filter?

-Most HVAC experts recommend changing your air filter every 1-3 months, depending on factors like the size of your home, number of pets, and activity level.
+Most HVAC experts recommend changing your air filter every 1-3 months, depending on factors like the filter type, home size, and how much the system is used.

 Connect with certified professionals in your area